IvoVellekoop/openwfs/README.rst

 OpenWFS is a modular platform for:

-* Controlling spatial light modulators usen OpenGL acceleration.
+* Controlling spatial light modulators using OpenGL acceleration.
 * Controlling a laser-scanning microscope using a NI Data Acquisition Card.
 * Conducting wavefront shaping experiments using a variety of algorithms.
 * Simulating wavefront shaping experiments using a variety of algorithms.